-- 84 The rates and charges to be charged for collection services or for disposal services at a recycle station or enviroservice depot shall be set out from time to time in the Fees and Charges Bylaw. - 85 Householders subscribing or re-subscribing to the County's collection service will be subject to a connection fee as set out in the Fees and Charges Bylaw. - 86 (1) A householder must open an account with the County before collection service is provided.
+- 8284 The rates and charges to be charged for collection services and services ancillary to collection services, including variable rates or charges for waste materials collection carts allocated under a home health care exemption and differing types and sizes of collection carts, or for disposal services at a recycle station or enviroservice depot shall be set out from time to time in the Fees and Charges Bylaw. - 85 Householders subscribing or re-subscribing to the County's collection service will be subject to a connection fee as set out in the Fees and Charges Bylaw. - 85.1 Householders requesting a change in the size of a collection cart may be subject to a collection cart change fee as set out in the Fees and Charges Bylaw. - 8386 (1) A householder must open an account with the County before collection service is provided.